Group least squares regression for linear models with strongly correlated predictor variables: Group effects of strongly correlated predictor variables

 \end{itemize}

-We make the following remarks concerning the above results: Set ${\cal F}_a$ in (\ref{nhood}) is also the set of practically important effects for the uniform model (\ref{m5}) in that $\mathbf{w}$ values in the neighborhood of $\mathbf{w}_a$ represent the most probable changes of the underlying variables in $\mathbf{X}_1$.
-Two extreme examples illustrate this point: effect $\beta_1$ corresponds to $\mathbf{w}_1=(1,0,\dots,0)\notin {\cal F}_a$ and represents the group impact on response when $x_1$ increases by $1$ unit but the other variables do not increase; effect ${\xi}_a$ corresponds to $\mathbf{w}_a=(1/q,1/q,\dots,1/q)\in {\cal F}_a$ and represents the impact when all variables increase by $(1/q)$th of a unit.
+{\bf Remark [a]} Set ${\cal N}_a$ in (\ref{nhood}) is also the set of practically important and meaningful group effects for variables in $\mathbf{X}_1'$ in that $\mathbf{w}$ values in the neighbourhood of $\mathbf{w}_a$ represent the most probable changes of the variables in $\mathbf{X}_1'$.
+Two extreme examples illustrate this point.
+[1] Effect $\beta_1'\notin {\cal N}_a$ as its weight vector $\mathbf{w}_1=(1,0,\dots,0)$.
+It represents the group impact on response when $x_1'$ increases by $1$ unit but the other variables do not change.
+[2] Effect ${\xi}_a$ has $\mathbf{w}_a=(1/q,1/q,\dots,1/q)$, so ${\xi}_a\in {\cal N}_a$.
+It represents the group impact when all variables increase by $(1/q)$th of a unit.
 With strong positive correlations and in standardized units, the variables are likely to increase at the same time and in similar amounts.
-So ${\xi}_a$ is practically important whereas $\beta_1$ is not. ${\cal F}_a$ leads to the following geometric characterization of the set of estimable linear combinations $c_1\beta_1+c_2\beta_2+ \dots+c_q\beta_q$ under model (\ref{m5}).
-A linear combination can be expressed as $c_t\xi(\mathbf{w})$ where $c_t=\sum^q_{i=1} |c_i|$ and $\mathbf{w}={c_t}^{-1}(c_1, c_2,\dots,c_q)^T$.
-Its minimum-variance unbiased linear estimator is $c_t\hat{\xi}(\mathbf{w})$.
-We say that it is estimable if the variance $c_t^2 Var(\hat{\xi}(\mathbf{w}))$ is smaller than or comparable to $\sigma^2$.
-A linear combination can be estimable if ($i$) the corresponding effect $\xi(\mathbf{w})$ is estimable and $c_t$ is not too large, or ($ii$) $\xi(\mathbf{w})$ is not estimable but $c_t$ is very small.
-These two conditions and ${\cal F}_a$ imply that in the 2-dimensional case ($q=2$), points $(c_1, c_2)$ representing estimable linear combinations form a band centered on the line $c_1=c_2$.
-In higher dimensions, they form a hypercylinder centered on the line $c_1=c_2=\dots=c_q$.
-Uniform model (\ref{m5}) is unlikely to occur in practice, but the first set of results concerning this model are of theoretical interest as they revealed the existence of a group effect that can be more accurately estimated at higher levels of multicollinearity.
-They are also of practical value as numerical evidences have shown that they hold approximately for standardized variables outside the uniform model.
-In the second set of results for model (\ref{m6}), ($ii$) and ($iii$) are consequences of this.
+So ${\xi}_a$ is practically important and meaningful whereas $\beta_1'$ is not.
+In fact, estimating $\beta_1'$ alone amounts to extreme extrapolation and $\beta_1'$ by itself is neither meaningful nor interpretable as one cannot just increase $x_1'$ by 1 unit while holding other variables constant under strong correlations among variables.
+Another example showing individual parameters are not meaningful is the extreme case of perfect correlation with ${x}_1'=\dots={x}_q'={x}'$.
+Let $c=\beta_1'+\dots+\beta_q'$.
+Then, the collective impact of these $q$ variables on the response is $c{x}'$.
+There are infinitely many sets of $\beta_i'$ that sum up to $c$.
+The data $(\mathbf{X}, \mathbf{y})$ contains no information on which set is in the true model.
+In this sense, it contains no information about the individual $\beta_i'$.
+Similarly, the data contains little information about the individual $\beta_i'$ when the level of multicollinearity is high.
+The large variances of the least squares estimators for the $\beta_i'$ are warnings for this lack of information which is always a problem regardless the method of regression used.
+With this understanding, we should focus on estimating $c$, or equivalently $\xi_a=c/q$, and group effects in ${\cal N}_a$.
+For the strongly correlated variables in $\mathbf{X}_1$ in the unstandardised model, a group effect is meaningful if and only if the corresponding effect in the standardized model is meaningful.
+Thus, ${\cal N}_W$ is the set of meaningful group effects for these variables.